fmatthew5876/stdcxx-align/proposal/draft.md

 Acknowledgments
 ====================

-This mini-proposal was originally part of \[[N3864](#N3864)\] but has been broken out as it is somewhat unrelated to the core purpose of that paper.
 Thank you to everyone who has been credited by N3864 for also helping with this proposal.
 Special thanks to everyone on the std-proposals forum for their valuable insight and feedback.

 References